Moddable-OpenSource/moddable/documentation/devices/gecko/GeckoBuild.md

 XS script code can be debugged with xsbug by using a FTDI adapter.
 On the adapter, the pins RX, TX and GND will be used.

 On your device, you will need to use a UART or USART and specify it in a **defines** section for your platform.
-Other required definitions include the tx and rx pins and location and the serial clock.
+Other required definitions include the tx and rx pins and location.
 Baud rate can also be defined, defaulting to 115200.
 Examples are shown below.

 ##### Connecting xsbug
 Prior to launching your application from Simplicity Studio, start the **xsbug.app** application and use **serial2xsbug** to connect the FTDI adapter.